mrroot5/wallet-python-django/README.md

-# Django atomic transactions
+# Wallet Python Django

-This project simulate a virtual wallet to use Django atomic transactions.
+This project simulates a virtual wallet with Django atomic transactions.

-Staff users could do almost any type of action while regular users only could do things with their own wallets.
+Staff users could do almost any type of action while regular users only could manage their own wallets.

 Only superusers could change wallet balance.